Timothee123456/Timothee123456.github.io/README.md

 ```

 ### Upload to PyPI
-Next, upload your package to TestPyPI for testing purposes.
-This step ensures that everything works correctly before you publish it to the main PyPI repository.
+You can now upload your package to main PyPI repository.
 ```bash
 python3 -m twine upload dist/*
 ```